ghost-him/ZeroLaunch-rs/readme-en.md

 1. **Through Settings Interface**:
    - Open ZeroLaunch-rs settings window (as shown in the image above)
-   - Click on the 「常规设置」 option in the left navigation bar
+   - Click on the 「General」 option in the left navigation bar
-   - Find the 「界面语言」 dropdown menu in the 「语言设置」 section
+   - Find the 「Interface language」 dropdown menu in the 「Language Settings」 section
    - Click the dropdown menu and select your preferred language from the available options (supports Chinese, Traditional Chinese, English)
-   - Save the settings and restart the application to apply the new language settings
+   - Save the settings「Save Config」to apply the new language settings

 > 💡 **Helpful Tip**: The language switching feature is designed to be simple and clear.
 No matter which language you choose, the entire interface will completely switch to the corresponding language, providing a native user experience for users of different language backgrounds.